Communicable Disease Procedures and Guidelines

 The HBV vaccination shall be offered at no cost to all employees whose jobs involve the risk of directly contacting potentially infectious materials listed in Category I and II as follows:

-• Current Employees: All current Category I and II employees may receive the HBV vaccine at no cost or may reject the vaccination by written statement.
+All Category I employees may receive the HBV vaccine at no cost or may reject the vaccination by written statement.

 6. Training and Education of Students and Employees

-All Category I and II employees will be required to participate in training and education programs approved by the College.
+All Category I employees will be required to participate in training approved by Central Piedmont Environmental Health & Safety.

-1. Students: All students in health-related fields will be taught Universal Precautions/bloodborne pathogens in specific sections of study relating to infection control (Category I).
+- Students: All students in health-related fields will be taught universal precautions and receive bloodborne pathogens training in specific sections of study relating to infection control (Category I).

-2. Employees: All instructors in health care fields will be educated according to new regulations on bloodborne pathogens.
-Additional education and update on new changes in bloodborne pathogens will be required as educational workshops are scheduled.
+- Employees: Category I employees will be educated according to new regulations on bloodborne pathogens via NeoGov.
+Additional education and updates on new changes in bloodborne pathogens will be required as educational workshops are scheduled.